Sportsmanship

 Shaking hands after a tennis match is considered a symbol of good sportsmanship.

 Patting on the back sometimes occurs before the game like this one from the Philippine Basketball Association.

 These two teams of young football (soccer) players line up and high-five after a game to practice good sportsmanship.

 Sportsmanship is an ethos that a sport or activity should be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with competitors.

-A "sore loser" refers to one who does not take defeat well, whereas a "good sport" means being a "good winner" as well as being a "good loser".
+A "sore loser" refers to one who takes defeat poorly, whereas a "good sport" means being a "good winner" as well as being a "good loser".

 Analysis

 Sportsmanship can be conceptualized as an enduring and relatively stable characteristic or disposition such that individuals differ in the way they are generally expected to behave in sports situations.
 Sportsmanship mainly refers to virtues such as fairness, self-control, courage, and persistence, and has been associated with interpersonal concepts of treating others and being treated fairly, maintaining self-control if dealing with others, and respect for both authority and opponents.
 Sportsmanship is also looked at as being the way one reacts to a sport/game/player.

 Four elements of sportsmanship are good form, the will to win, equity, and fairness.
 All four elements are critical and a balance must be found among all four for true sportsmanship to be illustrated.
 These elements may also cause conflict, as a person may desire to win more than to play in equity and fairness and thus resulting in a clash within the aspects of sportsmanship.
 This will cause problems as the person believes they are being a good sport, but they are imbalanced.
 When athletes become too self-centred, the idea of sportsmanship is dismissed.

 Today's sporting culture, in particular elite sport, places great importance on the idea of competition and winning and sportsmanship may take a back seat as a result.
 In most, if not all sports, players at the elite level set the standards on sportsmanship and whether they like it or not, they are seen as leaders and role models in society.